-The Baptist Health Sciences University at 1003 Monroe Ave., Memphis, TN 38104 maintains an academic environment free of discrimination including harassment.
-Discrimination, harassment and retaliation based on race, color, national origin, ethnicity, sex, sexual orientation, gender, gender identity, disability, religion or age are prohibited in the University's programs and activities.
-The Vice President of Administrative Services is the designated University official responsible for handling any complaints related to discrimination, harassment and/or retaliation.
-If you believe you are a victim of discrimination, harassment and/or retaliation you may contact the Vice President of Administrative Services at 901-572-2592, Room 920, Collaboration Building or email Adonna.Caldwell@BaptistU.edu and/or file a complaint using the University's grievance procedures.
-Information on the grievance procedures can be found in the Student Handbook, and on the University intranet (My Campus/Students/Student policies/Alleged Discrimination Grievance-Complaint Policy-Students) and website.
+The Baptist Health Sciences University at 1003 Monroe Ave., Memphis, TN 38104 maintains an academic environment free of discrimination.
+Discrimination, harassment, and retaliation on the basis of race, color, national or ethnic origin, sex, disability, or age are prohibited in the University's programs and activities.
 Inquiries regarding the University's nondiscrimination policies can be addressed to the Vice President of Administrative Services at 901-572-2592 or 20 South Dudley, Suite 920, Memphis, TN 38104 for in person inquiries.
 Mailed inquiries can be sent to 1003 Monroe Avenue, Memphis, TN 38104